jainankit49/Coding/README.md

 Coding
 ======

-This repository consists of my practice codes from online coding site www.leetcode.com
+This repository consists of solutions to various coding problems.